 Back to top

-The aim of cancer vaccines is to stimulate the immune system to be able to recognise cancer cells as abnormal and destroy them.
+The aim of some cancer vaccines is to get the immune system to recognise specific cancer cells as abnormal and destroy them.

 How cancer vaccines are made